fish-shell/fish-shell/doc_src/cmds/cdh.rst

 Note that the ``cd`` command limits directory history to the 25 most recently visited directories.
 The history is stored in the :envvar:`dirprev` and :envvar:`dirnext` variables, which this command manipulates.
-If you make those universal variables, your ``cd`` history is shared among all fish instances.
+If you make those universal variables, your ``cd`` history is shared among all ghoti instances.

 See Also
 --------